MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/Troubleshoot/detect-enable-and-disable-smbv1-v2-v3.md

 ![New Registry Properties - General](media/detect-enable-and-disable-smbv1-v2-v3-4.png)

-This disables the SMBv1 Server components.
+This procedure disables the SMBv1 Server components.
 This Group Policy must be applied to all necessary workstations, servers, and domain controllers in the domain.

 > [!NOTE]
 > [WMI filters](/previous-versions/windows/it-pro/windows-server-2008-r2-and-2008/cc947846(v=ws.10)) can also be set to exclude unsupported operating systems or selected exclusions, such as Windows XP.